Change Begins at Home: Can Gifting Bins Nudge a Change?

 The kicker?
 He explicitly told friends: “I am not gonna invite any of you.”
 He wanted to save that money for orphans and the starving.
 While he eventually had to compromise for his bride’s sake, his logic planted a seed in me: Why do we pay a “Status Tax” on our own happiness?

 I recently watched a video by Food Pharmer regarding the “Reality of Kid’s Birthday Parties.”
 He hit the exact same nerve Jagan did in 2009.
-We see parents hosting elaborate first birthdays—designer cakes, professional crews, and wedding-level decor—for a one-year-old who won’t even remember the day.
+We often see parents hosting elaborate first birthdays—designer cakes, professional crews, and wedding-level decor—for a one-year-old who won’t even remember the day.

-2. The Psychology of the “Show-Off”
+2. The Psychology of the External Validation

 Long back, I was reading a series of articles by a psychologist in a Tamil weekly, which helped me understand why people resort to show-off.